 The study work will not include items under discussion by stage 1 or stage 2 working groups for which no conclusion or normative work has been agreed yet.

+Note: The stage 2 work currently under CT WGs responsibility will be added to this WID later if needed.

 The start of normative work by the CT WGs will be determined for each topic on a case-by-case basis depending on the readiness of normative requirements.